Macros

 MacroDecl = "macro" identifier "(" ParameterList ")" MacroBody "end" ; MacroBody = { ( identifier | TemplateStmt ) ";" } ; TemplateStmt = LineTemplateStmt | BlockTemplateStmt ; LineTemplateStmt = "$" TemplateContent ; BlockTemplateStmt = "!!" { TemplateContent } "!!" ;

-is a bit more complex: it essentially is normal lapyst sourcecode but with one addition: everywhere a TemplateInterpolation
+TemplateContent is a bit more complex: it essentially is normal lapyst sourcecode but with one addition: everywhere a TemplateInterpolation can be placed.

 This annotation can give your macro extra information where the macro itself can be used.